 - 1. Applicant must be a high school graduate and provide a valid high school diploma; or - 2.
 Official high school transcript from an accredited institution; or - 3.
 High school equivalency certificate based on the General Education Development (GED) test, or a state recognized equivalent level of education (HiSET, CAHSEE); or - 4.
-Official post-secondary academic transcript from an accredited college or university recording attendance of an associate, bachelor, or master's degree (Applicant must have earned 18 or more credit hours of collegiate level coursework, have a CGPA of 2.0 or higher, and a minimum of 6 credit hours in Math and English; or - 5.
 Please Note: An official copy of the military DD214 may be used as an official proof of high school graduation only if the document includes a specific graduation date.